strmprivacy/docs/docs/02-concepts/01-data-processing/06-k-member-micro-aggregations.md

 ---
-title: Micro-Aggregations
+title: K-Anonymity (K-Member Micro-Aggregations)
 hide_table_of_contents: false
 ---

-One of the challenges with taking privacy into account is information loss: removing personality from data also removing potential information from the data.
-By using [masking](docs/02-concepts/02-data-contracts/03-masked-fields.md), plaintext data is hidden.
+For many use cases and tasks in an organization, de-identification is enough when you have to take care of privacy (for instance because the data was collected lawfully, which of course it was...).
+By using [masking](docs/02-concepts/02-data-contracts/03-masked-fields.md) or (rotated) [encryption](docs/02-concepts/01-data-processing/01-pii-field-encryption.md), plaintext data is hidden.
+This is great if you want to retain patterns and value inside your data.
 However, there is no _mathematical_ guarantee we can never re-identify any user based on patterns inside non-personal data.

+There are cases where strict guarantees on the level of personality inside data are necessary (by default, or mandated by policies inside organizations).
+By definition, removing personality from data also includes removing potential information from the data.

+If this is a trade-off you need to strike you can extend your pipelines with K-MMA: K-member micro aggregations.

+# K-Member Micro Aggregations and K-anonymity
 A common way to describe how hard re-identification of your data is, is by the means of k-anonymity.
 A dataset is said to be _k_-anonymous if and only if for any data subject at least _k-1_ other data subjects have the same characteristics.
 These characteristics are based on a set of _Quasi Identifiers_ (see [definitions](docs/02-concepts/99-definitions.md)).
-With k-Member Micro-Aggregations we guarantee that for each row of the Quasi Identifiers you define at least _k-1_ rows exist with the same values.
+With k-Member Micro-Aggregations we can guarantee that for each row of the Quasi Identifiers you define at least _k-1_ rows exist with the same values.

 [//]: # (TODO expand on this with a k-anonymity example?)

 To illustrate this principle, consider the following example.
-We generate some random data that resemble some sort of ecommerce platform.
+We generate some random data that resembles some sort of ecommerce platform.
 We created a [data contract](/docs/02-concepts/02-data-contracts/index.md) with the following [simple schema](/docs/02-concepts/02-data-contracts/01-simple-schemas.md):